Regional Water Supply Plan

 - Identification of groundwater recharge areas to be protected from incompatible development.

-- Specification of any new institutional structures found necessary to carry out the plan recommendations.
+- Specification of new institutional structures found necessary to carry out the plan recommendations.

-The regional water supply plan will have a design year of 2035.
+The regional water supply plan has a design year of 2035.
 The 2035 regional land use plan serves as a basis for the development of the water supply plan.

 Advisory Committee